LifeVerse-Development/LifeVerse-Development/README.md

 A **C++-based Unreal Engine 5 game**, offering a fully interactive world with realistic physics, economy, and NPCs.

 ### 🌐 LifeVerse Website
-Our website, built with **React.js & TypeScript**, serves as a central platform for news, community interactions, and updates.
+Our website, built with **React.js, TypeScript & Tailwind CSS**, serves as a central platform for news, community interactions, and updates.

 ### 🖥️ LifeVerse API
 Our **Node.js/Express API with TypeScript & MongoDB** powers the entire LifeVerse ecosystem with data and services.

 ### 🤖 LifeVerse Discord Bot
 A **TypeScript-based Discord bot with MongoDB**, featuring **XP systems, team management, moderation, tournaments, and much more**.

+### 🖥️ LifeVerse Software
+A **C++-based software** is in development, expanding the LifeVerse ecosystem with advanced functionalities.

+### 📱 LifeVerse Mobile App
+A **Flutter-based mobile app** is planned, bringing LifeVerse to smartphones and tablets.

 ---